ngxson/wllama/guides/intro-v2.md

 // Remove model from cache
 await model.remove();

-// Get model files as Blobs
-// Then, you can load the blobs into Wllama instance const blobs = await model.open();
-const wllama = new Wllama(CONFIG_PATHS);
+// Load the selected model into llama.cpp const wllama = new Wllama(CONFIG_PATHS);
-await wllama.loadModel(blobs);
+await wllama.loadModel(model);

 // Alternatively, you can also pass directly model URL like in v1.x
 // This will automatically download the model to cache